-Theorem 4.5 indicates that the loss surface for this type of CNNs has a rather simple structure in the sense that almost every critical point is a global minimum with zero training error.
-It remains an interesting open problem if this result can be transferred to the case where layer k + 1 is also convolutional.
-In any case whether layer k + 1 is fully connected or not, one might still assume that a solution with zero training error still exists.
+It remains an interesting open problem if the result of Theorem 4.5 can be transferred to the case where layer k+1 is also convolutional.
+In any case whether layer k+1 is fully connected or not, one might assume that a solution with zero training error still exists as it is usually the case for practical over-parameterized networks.
 However, note that Theorem 4.4 shows that at those points where the loss is zero, the gradient of Φ w.r.t.
 U{k+1} must be zero as well.
-An interesting special case of Theorem 4.5 is when the network is fully connected, in which case all the results of Theorem 4.5 hold without any modifications.